 If time allows I will extend this study to other fungal species of the respiratory microbiome and other surfaces (e.g. Saccharomyces cerevisiae and Candida, Aspergillus, Pneumocystis, Cladosporium, Eurotium, Penicillium sp) and correlate the results to investigate whether expression of virulence factors is regulated by similar mechanisms/pathways.
-This will provide preliminary data for further grant applications.
+This will provide preliminary data for further grant applications, such as a BBSRC project grant addressing wider questions of fungal-bacterial interaction.

 Table 4: Experimental Plan-Aim 2.